shallinan1/shallinan1.github.io/index.md

-# Hello
+# Skyler Hallinan

-Welcome to my homepage.
-I am a undergraduate student at the University of Washington intending to major in Bioengineering and Applied and Computational Math Sciences
+Welcome to my personal webpage.
+I am Skyler Hallinan, an undergraduate student at the University of Washington intending to major in Bioengineering and Applied and Computational Math Sciences

-# News